panva/node-oidc-provider/docs/configuration.md

 registration then make it so that your adapter resolves client find calls with a falsy value. (e.g.
 `return Promise.resolve()`).

 Available [Client Metadata][client-metadata] is validated as defined by the specifications.
+This list is extended by other adjacent-specification related properties such as introspection and revocation endpoint authentication, Session Management, Front and Back-Channel Logout, etc.

 Note: each oidc-provider caches the clients once they are loaded.
 When your adapter-stored client configuration changes you should either reload your processes or trigger a cache clear